testsigmahq/testsigma-docs/src/pages/docs/addons/create-a-post-plan-hook-add-on.md

 ---
 title: "Create a Post Plan Hook add-on in Testsigma"
-metadesc: "How to Create a Post Plan Hook add-on in Testsigma"
+metadesc: "This article discusses how to create an addon for Post Plan Hook in Testsigma app.
+These hooks run after the execution of a test plan irrespective of the result"
 noindex: false
 order: 17.8
 page_id: "Create a Post Plan Hook add-on in Testsigma"